azavea/raster-vision/docs/setup.rst

 .. code-block:: console

-   > pip install rastervision
+   > pip install rastervision==0.9.0

 .. note:: Raster Vision requires Python 3 or later.
-Use ``pip3 install rastervision`` if you have more than one version of Python installed.
+Use ``pip3 install rastervision==0.9.0`` if you have more than one version of Python installed.

 Troubleshooting macOS Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you encounter problems running ``pip install rastervision`` on macOS, you may have to manually install Cython and pyproj.
+If you encounter problems running ``pip install rastervision==0.9.0`` on macOS, you may have to manually install Cython and pyproj.

 To circumvent a problem installing pyproj with Python 3.7, you may also have to install that library using ``git+https``: